iExecBlockchainComputing/iexec-tutorials/cifar_tf/README.md

 The goal of this tutorial is to build a convolutional neural network (CNN) for recognizing images.

 The model used in this CIFAR-10 tutorial is a multi-layer architecture consisting of alternating convolutions and nonlinearities.

 ![alt text](images/graph_nn_1.png "Neural Network architecture")

 It can evolve to multi-gpu test.

 In this version, we limit the usage to a unique GPU.

 The evalution of the model after 100K iterations reaches 86%.

 ``
+2019-11-18 16:35:49.328320: I tensorflow/stream_executor/platform/default/dso_loader.cc:42] Successfully opened dynamic library libcublas.so.10.0
+2019-11-18 16:35:50.431366: I tensorflow/stream_executor/platform/default/dso_loader.cc:42] Successfully opened dynamic library libcudnn.so.7
-2018-02-23 15:57:01.093012: precision @ 1 = 0.862
+2019-11-18 16:35:54.892618: precision @ 1 = 0.862
+TF version: 1.14.0
+2051 sec
+Formatted:
+0:34:11

 ``

-Elapsed time for 100K  iterations is xxx min

 ###More information about the data